 Students may receive up to eight internship credits.
 Interns receive two credits for each semester/summer of internship completed.

 Who is involved in the Internship process?

 Interns learn and serve under a Site Mentor.
-Academic Advisors, Faculty Supervisors and Mentors all work closely with the Director of Internships and the Internship Assistant to maximize the Intern experience.
+Academic Advisors, Supervising Professors and Mentors all work closely with the Ministry Center Director and Assistant to maximize the Intern experience.

 Does a student or church need approval before beginning an Internship for credit?

-All interns, internship positions, intern sites and site mentors must be approved by the Director of Internships in advance.
+All interns, internship positions, intern sites and site mentors must be approved by the Ministry Center Director in advance.
 This allows for appropriate oversight, required reading, syllabi, and tracking via Moodle.

 Why might an Internship match not be approved?